Dogs and

 -

-In educational and training settings dogs have been replaced with a life-like models to learn the surgical procedures and techniques of neutering.
+In educational and training settings dogs have been replaced with life-like models where students can learn the surgical procedures and techniques of neutering.
 These models have realistic organs including a urinary bladder, ovaries, simulated blood and fat tissue.

 -

 The effective management of breeding colonies to reduce overbreeding helps to reduce overall dog numbers in research.
-This can be achieved by having a stronger focus on breeding dogs based on actual demand, using genetic techniques to maximise the chances of breeding dogs with the intended characteristics (such as gene mutations for a particular disease), and maintaining high standards of care and welfare to ensure animals do not experience unintended health issues that make them unsuitable for research.
+This can be achieved by having a stronger focus on breeding dogs based on actual demand for research, and maintaining high standards of care and welfare to ensure animals do not experience unintended health issues that make them unsuitable for research.
+This then also helps to ensure that studies in dogs are highly standardised to avoid the need to repeat studies unnecessarily, in turn reducing the overall numbers of dogs used.

 Reducing severity in dog research

 As part of the 3Rs principle, there are also continuous efforts by scientists and laboratory staff to reduce the severity levels of dog studies and improve animal welfare by minimising any harm or pain they might experience.
-This can be done by refining how studies are designed and carried out, for example, greater sharing of data among research groups (to minimise the chance of studies being unnecessarily duplicated), and identifying ways to provide a better living environment, such as with toys, socialisation and housing.
+This can be done by refining how studies are designed and carried out through, for example, greater sharing of data among research groups.

 -